-120 Payment of development charge
+116 Payment of development charge

-- (1) The Municipality must develop a policy for development charges and may levy a development charge in accordance with the policy, for the provision of - - (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improve such services as a result of the commencement of the amendment scheme; and - (b) open spaces or parks where the commencement of the amendment scheme will bring about a higher residential density. - (2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge or an amendment scheme comes into operation, the applicant or owner of the land to which the scheme relates, must, subject to section 121, pay the development charge to the Municipality. - (3) An applicant or owner who is required to pay a development charge in terms of this Bylaw must pay such development charge to the Municipality before: - (a) any land use right is exercised; - (b) any connection is made to the municipal bulk infrastructure; - (c) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land; - (d) a building plan is approved in respect of: - (i) the proposed alteration of or addition to an existing building on the land; - (ii) the erection of a new building on the land, where that building plan, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation; - (e) the land is used in a manner or for a purpose which, were it not for the commencement of the amendment scheme, would have been in conflict with the land use scheme in operation.
+- (1) The Municipality must develop a policy for development charges and may levy a development charge in accordance with the policy, for the provision of - - (a) the engineering services contemplated in this Chapter where it will be necessary to enhance or improves such services as a result of the commencement of an approved development; and - (b) open spaces or parks or other uses, such as social facilities and services, where the commencement of an approved development will bring about a higher residential density. - (2) If a land development application is approved by the Municipal Planning Tribunal subject to, amongst others, the payment of a development charge, the applicant or owner of the

-121 Offset of development charge
+- land to which the scheme relates, must, subject to section 117, pay the development charge to the Municipality. - (3) An applicant or owner who is required to pay a development charge in terms of this Bylaw shall pay such development charges to the Municipality before: - (a) a written statement contemplated in section 118 of the Municipal System Act is furnished in respect of the land; - (b) a building plan is approved in respect of: - (i) the proposed alteration of or addition to an existing building on the land; - (ii) the erection of a new building on the land, where that building plan, were it not for the approval of an application, would have been in conflict with the land use scheme in operation; - (c) the land is used in a manner or for a purpose which, were it not for the approval of an application would have been in conflict with the land use scheme in operation.

-(1) An agreement concluded between the Municipality and the applicant in terms of section 49(4) of the Act, to offset the provision of external engineering services and, if applicable, the cost of internal infrastructure where additional capacity is required by the Municipality, against the applicable development charge, must be in writing and must include the estimated cost of the installation of the external engineering services.
+117 Offset of development charge

-- (2) The applicant or the owner must submit documentary proof of the estimated cost of the installation of the external engineering services. - (3) The amount to be offset against the applicable development charge must be determined by the Municipality. - (4) If the cost of the installation of the external engineering services exceeds the amount of the applicable development charge, the Municipality may refund the applicant or the owner if there are funds available in the Municipality's approved budget. - (5) This section does not oblige the Municipality to offset any costs incurred in the provision of external engineering services other than that which may have been agreed upon in the engineering services agreement contemplated in section 117.
+- (1) An agreement concluded between the Municipality and the applicant in terms of section 49(4) of the Act, to offset the provision of external engineering services against the applicable development charge, must be in writing and must include the estimated cost of the installation of the external engineering services. - (2) The applicant or the owner must submit documentary proof of the estimated cost of the installation of the external engineering services. - (3) The amount to be offset against the applicable development charge must be determined by the Municipality. - (4) if the cost of the installation of the external engineering services exceed the amount of the applicable development charge, the Municipality may refund the applicant or the owner if there are funds available in the Municipality's approved budget. - (5) This section does not oblige the Municipality to offset any costs incurred in the provision of external engineering services other than that which may have been agreed upon in the engineering services agreement contemplated in section 113.

-122 Payment of development charge in instalments
+118 Payment of development charge in instalments